Sandesh2007/movement_hackathon/backend/README.md

-# Movement Backend
+# Movement Nexus - Backend

-FastAPI backend for Movement Hackathon project.
+**AI-Powered Multi-Agent Backend for Movement Network DeFi**

+FastAPI backend orchestrating 9 specialized AI agents using LangGraph, A2A Protocol, and AG-UI Protocol.

 ## Setup